 Limited illumination range/direction

-Oberlin Dusk to Dawn Motion Sensor Light: Best Decorative Security Light
+10. Oberlin Dusk to Dawn Motion Sensor Light: Decorative Pick

 If you don’t want to sacrifice style for security, then this Oberlin light is right up your alley.
 The attractive design makes this motion-activated light an ideal choice for the front porch or back deck.
 But good looks don’t come cheap.
 This light is more expensive than many (around $80), and it puts out less light—just 800 lumens if you use LEDs or 60 watts if you use an incandescent bulb.